phuongdinh1411/learning-material/computer-science/cs_questions.md

     - Where `global variable` will be saved?
     - what is memory management in linux ?

+3. IO:
+    - device also has its own api (status, command, data) and its own cpu.
+    - computer cpu call devices 's interface.
+    - pooling -> interupt  -> the need of new deices to be more optimized -> DMA , defer data transfering to DMA.
+   File management:
+    - abstraction layer for user , instead of working directly to disk.
+    - inode number for file identity -> inode table mapping inode number to metadata, pointer to data block.
+    - disk: split into block (same like virtual address), while the physical unit is sector.
+    - Bitmap to store which block will be used.
 4. Why in Linux `everything is "file"`?
     - How does mouse/keyboard/monitor..... communicate with your computer?
     - What is `file descriptor`?